ioggstream/python-course/git-101/01-git.md

 !git log /repo-path/file.txt
 ```

+Hint: if you completed all the previous exercises,
+you should have at least two commits in the history!

 ```
 # revert file
 !git checkout HEAD~1 -- file.txt
 ```

+Hint: if the previous command didn't work,
+ensure you have completed all the previous exercises.

 ```
 # diff with the reverted file